 • You’re going to learn as you go!
 You may read multiple blogs with parents sharing their favorite products and tips, but you and your baby are unique.
 Some items may not work for you, and you may discover different tips that suit you and your little one better.
 That’s okay!
 Figuring out what works for you is half the fun of learning this new way of adventuring together.

-• If you’re worried about the extra weight, try packing your bags and going for a neighborhood walk or a short local hike with your full setup beforehand.
+• Test out your setup first.
+If you’re worried about the extra weight, try packing your bags and going for a neighborhood walk or a short local hike with your full setup beforehand.
 This will give you an idea of how everything fits and how much it all weighs.
 It’ll help you decide if it’s too much and allow you time to shuffle gear around or consolidate further.

 • It’s okay if things don’t go as planned or if you have to bail on the trip.
 Every outing will be different, and being flexible with a baby is key.
 If it comes to a point where you have to turn back, chances are you’ll be much happier you did, despite how disappointing it can feel in the moment—there’s usually a good reason for that decision.
 So enjoy your time together and be proud of all the effort you put into each outing!